constellation-daq/Constellation/docs/reference/satellite.md

 under the following conditions:

 * The CHP instance reports that a previously tracked remote satellite became unavailable
-* The CHP instance reports that the state of a tracked remote satellite changed to `ERROR`
+* The CHP instance reports that the state of a tracked remote satellite changed to `ERROR` or `SAFE`